iandennismiller/gthnk/docs/community/contributing.rst

 So you've become a Gthnk power user and now you know enough to fix other peoples' Gthnk problems.
 Fantastic!
-Please join our chatroom at http://chat.gthnk.com and just hang out to help answer questions from the community.
+Please join our `chat room <https://app.element.io/#/room/#gthnk:matrix.org>`_ and just hang out to help answer questions from the community.
 People will occasionally come by to ask questions and you can help immensely by answering some of them.

 Help with the documentation